Preity Mukhundhan

-Preity Mukhundhan (born 30 July 2001) is an Indian actress, model and dancer who primarily works in Tamil, Telugu and Malayalam language films.
+Preity Mukhundhan (பிரீத்தி முகுந்தன்) is an Indian actress, model and dancer who works predominantly in Tamil, Malayalam, and Telugu films.
+After appearing in music videos including "Aasa Kooda" (2024), she made her film debut with Om Bheem Bush (2024) and gained wider recognition for her role in Star (2024).

 Early life

 Preity was born on 30 July 2001 in Tiruchirappalli, Tamil Nadu.
 She pursued her B.Tech in Electronics and Communication Engineering (ECE) from National Institute of Technology, Tiruchirappalli.

 Career

-She made her film debut in a Telugu-language horror comedy film Om Bheem Bush.
-Preity also played as one of the lead in the 2024 Tamil-language coming-of-age romantic drama film Star opposite Kavin and directed by Elan.
+Preity made her film debut in the Telugu-language horror comedy film Om Bheem Bush.
+She played one of the leads in the 2024 Tamil-language coming-of-age romantic drama film Star opposite Kavin and directed by Elan.

 Apart from her modelling and film careers, Preity had also appeared in the music videos of Teejay Arunasalam's song "Muttu Mu2" in 2022 featuring Yogi B & Sivaangi Krishnakumar, as well as Sai Abhyankkar's song "Aasa Kooda" in 2024.
+She acted in the romantic action Maine Pyar Kiya debuting in Malayalam cinema.